wfjm/w11/doc/README_buildsystem_Vivado.md

     make <sys>.vconfig

-Note: works with Arty, Basys3, and Nexys4, only one board must connected.
+Note: works with Arty, Basys3, Cmod A7, and Nexys4,
+only one board must connected.

 ### <a id="ise">Note on ISE</a>